qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 \end{equation}
 $$

-where $ A $ is a productivity factor and $ \theta $ is a non-negative parameter.
+where $ A $ is a productivity scalar and $ \theta $ is a non-zero parameter.
 The firm maximizes profits
 $$
 \begin{equation}
     \pi = p Y - w L,